directus/directus/docs/contributing/tests/blackbox-tests.md

 1. Seed file exports the following:
    - Table names
-   - Typings for the items
+   - Types for the items
    - `getTestsSchema()` for schema specifications.
    - `seedDBStructure()` which runs automatically.
    - `seedDBValues()` called in the test to seed values into the database.